 Retroactive compensation shall be paid so that total compensation due is consistent with the actual date of submission, but actual changes shall only be made effective on the dates indicated above.
-However, anyone eligible for column movement or an Appendix C differential who does not submit her/his documentation by May 10 shall not be eligible for additional compensation in the then current fiscal year.
+However, anyone eligible for column movement or an Appendix C differential who does not submit their documentation by May 10 shall not be eligible for additional compensation in the then current fiscal year.

-E. Teachers will receive their checks directly from the principal or assistant principal between the hours of 12:00 noon and the end of the teacher workday, so long as no teachers' teaching duties will be interrupted or interfered with in any way.

-- F. Salaries excluding those set forth in Appendix A will be paid by separate checks. - G. The substitute teacher who becomes a unit member in accordance with the terms of Article 1, Section D, shall be paid as of the first day of her/his position at the appropriate rate on the salary schedule as if said teacher had been originally employed as a full-time teacher in the Danvers School System.
+- E. Teachers will receive their bi-weekly pay directly deposited.
+New accounts are subject to the pre-note process, which may take up to two pay cycles.
+During the pre-note process, the employee will receive a live paycheck directly from the principal or assistant principal between the hours of 12:00 noon and the end of the teacher workday, so long as no teachers' teaching duties will be interrupted or interfered with in any way. - F. Salaries excluding those set forth in Appendix A will be paid by separate checks. - G. The substitute teacher who becomes a unit member in accordance with the terms of Article 1, Section D, shall be paid as of the first day of their position at the appropriate rate on the salary schedule as if said teacher had been originally employed as a full-time teacher in the Danvers School System.